tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 and dependent protocols.
 Because these transitions take years of planning, coordination, and investment, preparations will have to begin well before a CRQC is publicly known.

-# Composite Signatures
+# Composite certificates

 A composite certificate contains both a traditional public key algorithm (e.g., ECDSA) and a post-quantum algorithm (e.g., ML-DSA) within a single X.509 certificate.
 This design enables both algorithms to be used in parallel, the traditional component ensures compatibility with existing infrastructure, while the post-quantum component introduces resistance against future quantum attacks.

 Composite certificates are defined in {{!I-D.ietf-lamps-pq-composite-sigs}}.
-These combine Post-Quantum algorithms like ML-DSA with traditional algorithms such as RSA-PKCS#1v1.5, RSA-PSS, ECDSA, Ed25519, or Ed448, to provide additional protection against vulnerabilities or implementation bugs in a single algorithm. {{!I-D.reddy-tls-composite-mldsa}} specifies how composite signatures are used for TLS 1.3 authentication.
+These combine Post-Quantum algorithms like ML-DSA with traditional algorithms such as RSA-PKCS#1v1.5, RSA-PSS, ECDSA, Ed25519, or Ed448, to provide additional protection against vulnerabilities or implementation bugs in a single algorithm. {{!I-D.reddy-tls-composite-mldsa}} specifies how composite certificates are used for TLS 1.3 authentication.
 In this case, relying parties validate a single certification path anchored in a multi-algorithm trust anchor, without the need for parallel chains.

 ## Advantages

 * A single certificate chain supports both traditional and PQC algorithms, thereby simplifying certificate management.
-* A single composite signature, conveyed within one certificate chain, reduces protocol message size compared to transmitting multiple separate signatures, each requiring its own certificate chain.
+* A single composite certificate, conveyed within one certificate chain, reduces protocol message size compared to transmitting multiple separate signatures, each requiring its own certificate chain.
 * No need to manage or validate multiple parallel certificate chains.
-* No significant modifications to the base protocol are required to support the composite signature approach.
+* No significant modifications to the base protocol are required to support the composite approach.

 ## Disadvantages